miromasat/lexpat/readme.md

 sessionId=''
 `

-Ensure you have right AWS roles allowing you to use Amazon Translate and Amazon Lex.
+Ensure you have right AWS roles allowing you to use Amazon Translate and Amazon Lex and also install all dependencies via `pip install -r requirements.txt`.